-Costs of one week in Tokyo
+Costs of one week in Tokyo on a budget

-For seven days in the Japanese capital we have spent around 200 Euro/$240 per Person.
+For seven days in the Japanese capital, we have spent around 200 Euro/$240 per person.
 (197,64 Euro/ $235,35 to be exact)

-That is in average 28,23 Euro/$ 33,75 a day.
+That is on average 28,23 Euro/$ 33,75 a day.
 Not that bad, is it?

-How did we managed that?
 We lowered our expenditures by just using Couchsurfing instead of using hostels.

-Anyway, we didn’t of course just do it because of the money.
+Anyway, we didn’t, of course, just do it because of the money.
 Couchsurfing just offers so many benefits.
-There is probably no easier way to meet locals und get to know their habits and way of life.
+There is probably no easier way to meet locals and get to know their habits and way of life.

 But let’s go back to the expenditures we had in Tokyo.

 The highest amount of money we spent on food.
-Besides the expensive restaurants there are also pretty cheap ways to eat in Tokyo.
+Besides the expensive restaurants, there are also pretty cheap ways to eat in Tokyo.
 Like small restaurants and convenience stores as the infamous 7 eleven.